spruce-bruce/aaronbruce.com/src/content/post/documentation-reading-list/index.md

 **Onboarding.** This kind of documentation is pretty much a no brainer for me.
 Each repo or app should have written instructions on what it takes to work on it.
 How do you run the app for development?
 How do you run tests?
 What is the high level architecture and purpose?

+## Maintaining Documentation

+The reason that there is so much skepticism about documentation in the software world is because of the effort required to keep docs up to date.
+To me that leads me to a couple of conclusions.

+1. Prefer a documentation strategy that doesn't require maintenance.
+Decision logs and reports are effective at this.
+These documents represent facts as they were when the document was written.
+Design documents like technical specs should fit into this category.
+1. Document things that don't change frequently, and use calendar or other kinds of reminders to review these infrequently - maybe yearly.
+This is where organizational policies or team charters fit.
+1. Be very skeptical of documenting things that change frequently.
+Code documentation like comment blocks fall into this category.
+Code should still be self-describing and relying too much on comments is very frequently a smell.
+This kind of documentation very frequently winds up out of date and wrong, and wrong documentation is worse than no documentation.

 ## Resources
 I've been reading a lot of Will Larson lately, so what follows is mostly a ton of links to blog posts he's written that touch of the subject of documentation.